stephencweiss/stephencharlesweiss.com/content/blog/2019-08-05/gatsby-multiple-layouts-content-type.md

 2. Update the GraphQL query to accommodate multiple types of content
 3. Update the `createPage` action to differentiate based on the type of content

-Next, I’ll demo stepping through these three steps for two types of content: blogs and videos.
+Next, I'll demo stepping through these three steps for two types of content: blogs and videos.

 ### Updating Config
 For example, in a project with the following structure: